google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/count_and_sum.rst

 .. image:: figures/cells_A1_D1.png
    :align: center
-   :alt: Spreadsheet with cells in row 1, columns A through D highlighted
+   :alt: A spreadsheet with cells in row 1, columns A through D highlighted.

 -   “A1:D6” means all cells in rows 1 through 6 and columns A through D